wc99man/CSCE-470-movies/README.md

 We currently plan on using an altered version of KNN classification system to provide movie recommendations.

-The strong features are: Title, Genre
+The strong features are: Genre

 The weak features are: Startyear, Runtime, Ratings